 - Model pruning: Removing less important weights to create smaller, faster models.
 This technique aims to reduce redundancy in the model.

 - Knowledge distillation: Training smaller models to mimic the behavior of larger ones.
-This allows for transferring knowledge from a large, powerful model to a smaller, more efficient one.
+This technique enables a smaller, efficient model to inherit the capabilities of a larger, high-performing one.

 - Efficient attention mechanisms: Using optimized implementations like FlashAttention.
 Attention mechanisms are a core component of transformers, and optimizing them can significantly improve performance.